James Meechan: Life and career

+He married Katharine Hanlon in 1954.

+Meechan received more stained glass window commissions from churches, colleges and hospitals in Canada.
+His work was exhibited by the National Gallery of Canada, the Art Gallery of Ontario, the Ontario Society of Artists, and in liturgical art exhibitions in Canada and the United States.

-In 1953, he emigrated to Canada, settling in Toronto.
-He married Kay Hanlon in 1954.
-Meechan received more window commissions from churches in Canada.
-To supplement his earnings from stained glass, and to support a growing family, he qualified as a secondary school teacher in the province of Ontario.
-For a number of years he worked at Central Technical School, alongside Canadian artist Doris McCarthy.
-Meechan played a key role in the students' creation of the colossal ketchup bottle in 1967, built to poke fun at Claes Oldenburg's giant hamburger which was then on display at the Art Gallery of Ontario.
+To supplement his earnings from stained glass, and to support his growing family, he qualified as a secondary school teacher in the province of Ontario.
+For a number of years he taught at Central Technical School, alongside Canadian artist Doris McCarthy.
+There Meechan played a key role in the students' creation of the colossal ketchup bottle in 1967, built to poke fun at Claes Oldenburg's giant hamburger which was then on display at the Art Gallery of Ontario.